mattereppe/otupy/docs/developingextensions.md

 ### Syntax validation

 Profiles are likely to restrict the possible combination of `Actions`, `Target`, and `Args`.
 Since these restrictions are common to all `Actuator`s, they can be defined only once within the profile.
 Specific functions must be exported to perform the validation; the internal implementation does not need to follow any specific template.
+Note, however, that actuators are not expected to implement any possible Action/Target pair and support all Arguments described by the profile.
+For this reason, behind profile validation, each specific actuator will implement its internal validation.

 ### Export modules and data